swirth/adb-watch-config/README.md

 `adb shell pm list packages | sort > export.txt`

-All entries in the list have the prefix package, which must be removed:
+All entries in the list have the prefix `package`, which must be removed:

 `sed -i -e 's/package://g' export.txt `